Making Friends

 Lesson Overview

 Are you and your friend two peas in a pod or do you have to work hard to hit it off?
-In this lesson, students will discuss friendship and making new connections.
-This lesson features a video that talks about the difficulties of making new friends.
-Students will learn and practice the use of “too” and “enough” with adjectives and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will explore friendship and how to form new bonds.
+The lesson features a video discussing the challenges of making new friends.
+Students will practice using 'too' and 'enough' with adjectives, along with related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adults and teenagers, ensuring a fun and interactive learning experience.

 Lesson Objectives

-Grammar: Students will explore the use of "too" and "enough" with adjectives to describe friendships and connections.
+• Grammar: Students will master the use of "too" and "enough" with adjectives to accurately describe qualities in friendships.
+They will practice these structures through various exercises to gain proficiency in expressing degrees of characteristics.

 Video